Back in the day Mad Rhino of BPR Arizona coined the term: single speeding ain’t easy and it ain’t cheap. That’s the truth.

 Part2: The Gold Miner

 So The Morale Chairman and I were chill’n at the Knik Bar (Wasilla AK) just minutes before the ITI start.
 A cool dude, Rudd, came over and started talking.
 The dude is a gold miner and follows the ludacracy at the back of the pack.
 Anyway.
 Cool dude.
 Fun talking to the guy.
-Making people like Rudd is Full on Ludacracy.
+Meeting people like Rudd is Full on Ludacracy.
 Just because.

 Part 3: The Backpack